platform9/appctl/README.md

 ![appctl_device_confirmation](images/appctl_device_confirmation.png)

-Next, login using your **Google or Github account**
+Next, login using **Google or Github account**

 ![login_using_google_github](images/Login_using_google_github_account.png)

-Once you have successfully logged in, you will now be able to use appctl to deploy applications.
+Now on successful log in, appctl can be used to deploy applications.

 ### Version